Akimble00/Elk-Project/README.md

  Layer 4 of the OSI model.
 Load balancers prevent servers from breaking down from being overloaded.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs system traffic.
 - _TODO: What does Filebeat watch for?
- Filebeat watches the log files_
+ Filebeat watches the log files and collects data
 - _TODO: What does Metricbeat record?
- MySQL
+ Metricbeat records machine metrics and stats such as uptime, CPU and RAM usage,

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.